BenCarey88/scheduler/notes/to_do.rst

 * cross top-right and checkbox top-left of calendar items
 * color editor (right click item for tasks and included in calendar)
 * add in loggers everywhere
+* add in dates for these note tabs.
+Atm it's impossible to tell which are current and which are super old